Skip to main content

 Marketing is the discipline of understanding people, identifying what they need, and connecting them with a product, service, or idea in a way that creates value.

-It is often reduced to promotion or advertising, but marketing is much broader than that.
-It shapes how a business presents itself, how it communicates, where it shows up, how it earns attention, and how well it aligns what it offers with what its audience actually needs.
+It is often reduced to promotion, advertising, or social media activity, but marketing is broader than that.
+It shapes how a business understands demand, presents itself, communicates value, chooses channels, earns attention, and builds relationships over time.

 Marketing is not just about getting attention.
 It is about earning the right attention from the right people.

 At its best, marketing sits between a business and the market it serves.
-It helps organizations understand demand, clarify their value, communicate clearly, and build relationships that support growth over time.
+It helps organizations understand what people need, clarify why the offer matters, and create clear paths from awareness to trust, action, retention, and long-term value.

 What Is Marketing?